groovytacocat/CTFWriteUps/deadface/Aurora Write Up.md

 Opening up the Design Specs and going to Section 3.4 to see Table Design for Table names and information

-See tehre is a Patients table and a street field that is common to multiple tables.
+See there is a Patients table and a street field that is common to multiple tables.

 Create a blank database and import the data into it (googled how to use mysql cli)